Home Page for Ajawamnet

 In addition to the SMT rework/assembly equipment, I maintain a full CNC shop for rapid turnaround of the mechanical aspects of those projects.
 I can perform the electrical and mechanical design, then actually deliver complete working proto/EAP products in the target form-factor.

-even accessible to common-folk), and the main method to layout
+wasn't really even accessible to common-folk), and the main

-various Westinghouse divisions, as well as many universities (one of
+as well as many universities (one of the first devices

 Since 1990, I was one of the early proponents of using the emerging EDA tools, one of which was the original ORCAD family of DOS based products, as well as doing some of the first 3D modeling with AutoCAD version 10.
 After the fiasco of the ORCAD port to Windows, I switched to Protel (version 3) and have since used Altium’s line of products; though I am still proficient in ORCAD as well as a myriad of other EDA/CAD tools.